 For assistance Call +1 (805) 2xx-2xxx

 Geek Squad Agent

 If you call the number seeking assistance because you do not recognize this charge, then the scammers on the phone will steal your personal information and possibly more.
 They may ask you for your credit card information, Social Security number and more.
 Some victims give the scammers remote access to their computers, and in one case a woman reported losing nearly $100,000 to the Geek Squad fake receipt scam.
 It's not just a Geek Squad scam; scammers also impersonate other technical support companies in an effort to steal your identity and remotely access your computer to steal even more.

 This type of phishing email scam has been common for several years, but it is still effective.
 Most people have seen some type of phishing scam in the past because it is the number one type of email scam.
 If the scammers can reach a person who is willing to react on that day by calling or clicking on links, then they have a chance to steal that person’s hard-earned money.

 Use extreme caution when you receive an unsolicited email of any type.
 Inspect the email addresses, research any phone numbers listed, look for grammatical errors, and ask someone you know for help before falling into this costly trap.

 The scammers are getting better at impersonations and can make you believe that an email is coming from a company that you know.
 And it’s not just email: this type of scam and other scams are starting to show up more and more via text message with a link that lures you in.
 Stay vigilant!

 To learn more about common scams, you can access additional articles on the Guide Change blog.
+For examples of the McAfee email scam, read our recent McAfee scam blog.
 We also offer a scam quiz and a downloadable guide to common scams that you may encounter.
 If you would like to share a story about a scam that you have encountered, feel free to email us at firstname.lastname@example.org or leave a comment below.